fChristenson/My-life-as-a-programmer/README.md

 ## Pending questions

+> Great talk, and thank you for sharing.
+Speaking of git, I'm curious that if you are an experienced developer(say 3-5 years ), when you go out to the market and hunt for new job, do you need put a github link on your resume like all the new grads, even if it's just all personal/pet project?
+Do things like sample code in git and pet project website(eCommerse/Blog) help at all for the experienced?
+Do hiring managers/HR care about it when looking for a bit more senior candidates?

 > 1. Hur ser branschens kompetensbehov ut på kort och på lång sikt?

 > 2. Vilka trender är på gång?